zammad/zammad-user-documentation/extras/profile-and-settings.rst

 :Calendar:

-   Add your ticket deadlines to your own favorite calendar app with the ICAL link listed at this settings panel.
+   Add your ticket deadlines to your own favorite calendar app with the ICAL link listed at this setting's panel.

 :Devices:

-   See a list of all devices logged in to your Zammad account (and revoke access, if necessary).
+   See a list of all devices logged into your Zammad account (and revoke access, if necessary).

 :Token Access:

-   Generate personal access tokens for third-party applications to use the Zammad API.
+   Generate personal access tokens for third party applications to use the Zammad API.

    .. caution:: Always generate a new token for each application you connect to